 But this year Labor Day has provoked me to think about a Biblical view of labor/work.
 Here in the United States many people regard work as something to be avoided or endured until the next opportunity for recreation.
 This attitude has resulted in an unbiblical view of retirement as a time to indulge oneself with a life of comfort and leisure.
 Sadly, such flawed views of work have infiltrated the church, where many have the same view of work that our culture does.The purpose of work is not to ACCUMULATE for ourselves, but rather that we "have something to share with one who has need" (Eph 4:28b)28 Anyone who has been stealing must steal no longer, but must work, doing something useful with their own hands, that they may have something to share with those in need..

-So what then does a biblical understanding of work entail?
+what then does a biblical understanding of work entail?

-3. God instructs his people to rest from work regularly (Exod 20:8-11).Remember the Sabbath day by keeping it holy.
-Six days you shall labor and do all your work, 10 but the seventh day is a sabbath to the Lord your God.
+3. God instructs his people to rest from work regularly (Exod 20:8-11).8 “Remember the Sabbath day by keeping it holy.
+9 Six days you shall labor and do all your work, 10 but the seventh day is a sabbath to the Lord your God.
 On it you shall not do any work, neither you, nor your son or daughter, nor your male or female servant, nor your animals, nor any foreigner residing in your towns.
 11 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
 Therefore the Lord blessed the Sabbath day and made it holy.
 God establishes the pattern of our work by instructing his people to rest regularly from their work so that they may focus particularly on worshiping him.
 However one understands the Christian's responsibility to keep the Sabbath, we can all agree that God enjoins his people to rest regularly from their work.

 4. All work is to be done for the glory of God and the advancement of his kingdom (Gen 1:27-30; Exod 19:5-6; 1 Cor 10:31; Col 3:23).
 Although I think this is implied at several points in the OT (particularly the kingdom of priests notion), this principle is most clearly seen in the NT.
 In Gen 1:27-30 27 So God created mankind in his own image, in the image of God he created them;

+male and female he created them.
 28 God blessed them and said to them, “Be fruitful and increase in number; fill the earth and subdue it.
-Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground.
+Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground.”

 29 Then God said, “I give you every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
 They will be yours for food.
 30 And to all the beasts of the earth and all the birds in the sky and all the creatures that move along the ground—everything that has the breath of life in it—I give every green plant for food.”
 And it was so.